EthereumCommunityFund/CarbonVote/docs/Basic structure.rst

 Ethereum Events POAPS credential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a special credential that requires the user's wallet address to have a certain number of Ethereum events POAPS to be able to vote.
 We also provide the option for the user to select Ethereum events freely.
-To verify that the user has these POAPS, we now have two verification methods: API and smart contract.

 Protocol Guild Membership Credential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This credential corresponds to the headcounting method since each vote has the same weight.
-However, since this credential requires that the user's address must be on the list of protocol guild members, to prove that the user owns the address and that the address is on the list at the same time, we chose to use a smart contract that is similar to EthHolding poll to realize it.
+However, since this credential requires that the user's address must be on the list of protocol guild members, to prove that the user owns the address and that the address is on the list at the same time, we chose provide two different approaches, the first one is the smart contract that is similar to EthHolding on-chain poll, and the second one is using EIP-712 off-chain signature verification.

+Eth Solo Staker Credential
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Ether Solo Staker voters are individuals who stake their Ethereum (ETH) independently, without relying on a staking pool or service.